GoogleCloudDataproc/initialization-actions/gpu/README.md

 You can also install [cuDNN](https://developer.nvidia.com/CUDNN) on your cluster. cuDNN is used as a backend for Deep Learning frameworks, such as TensorFlow.
-This feature is currently only supported on Ubuntu-based Dataproc images.
 To select a version, include the metadata parameter `--metadata cudnn-version=x.x.x.x`.
 You can find the list of archived versions [here](https://developer.nvidia.com/rdp/cudnn-archive) which includes all versions except the latest.
 To locate the version you need, click on Download